Adipa-G/SPAandWebAPI/README.md

 * AngularJs
 * Bootstrap

-###Features
+###UI Features
 * User registration / authentication
 * Error logs
 * Http logs

+###Solution Features
+* DI
+* Session per request implemented for NHibernate using middleware
+* Request/Response logging
 * Unit tests for Owin middleware
 * Unit tests for controllers
 * Integration tests for repositories, using SQLLite databases
-* Jasmine unit tests for angular services, controllers and directives
+* Jasmine unit tests for angular services, controllers and directives (Angular 2 version does not have tests)*

 ###How to use
 * Update the web.config connection string.